What are the Electronic Exchanges? What are the advantages and types of Electronic Exchanges?

-When electronic devices were introduced in the switching systems, a new concept of switching evolved as a consequence of their extremely high operating speed compared to their former counter-parts, i.e., the Electro-mechanical systems, Relays, the logic elements in the electromechanical systems, have operate and release times which are roughly equal to the duration of telephone signals to maintain required accuracy.
-However, to achieve the requisite simultaneous call processing capacity, it became essential for such system to have number of such electrical control units (Called registers in a Cross-bar Exchange), in parallel, each handling one call at a time.
+When electronic devices were introduced in the switching systems, a new concept of switching evolved as a consequence of their extremely high operating speed compared to their former counterparts, i.e., the Electro-mechanical systems, Relays, the logic elements in the electromechanical systems, have operate and release times which are roughly equal to the duration of telephone signals to maintain required accuracy.
+However, to achieve the requisite simultaneous call processing capacity, it became essential for such a system to have a number of such electrical control units (Called registers in a Cross-bar Exchange), in parallel, each handling one call at a time.
 In other words, it was necessary to have an individual control system to process each call.

-Another major consequence of using electronics in control subsystems of a telephone exchange was to make it technically and economically feasible to realize powerful processing units employing complex sequence of instructions.
+Another major consequence of using electronics in control subsystems of a telephone exchange was to make it technically and economically feasible to realize powerful processing units employing a complex sequence of instructions.
 Part of the control equipment capacity could then be employed for functions other than call processing, viz., exchange operation and maintenance.
 It resulted in greatly improved system reliability without excessively increasing system cost.
 This development led to a form of centralized control in which the same processor handled all the functions, i.e., call processing, operation and maintenance functions of the entire exchange.

 In the earlier versions of electronic control equipment, the control system was of a very large size, fixed cost unit.
 It lacked modularity.
 It was economically competitive for very large capacity exchanges.
 Initially, small capacity processors were costlier due to high cost per bit of memory and logic gates.
-Therefore, for small exchanges, processor cost per line was too high.
-However, with the progressive development of the small size low cost processor using microprocessor, it became possible to employ electronic controls for all capacities.
+Therefore, for small exchanges, the processor cost per line was too high.
+However, with the progressive development of the small size low-cost processor using a microprocessor, it became possible to employ electronic controls for all capacities.
 In addition control equipment could also be made modular aiding the future expansion.

 The impact of electronics on exchanges is not static and it is still changing as a function of advances in electronic technology.